easymetahub/emh-exist-glossary/README.md

 ## Donation

-If you find this template application useful, then I would appreciate a dontribution to the development through PayPal to loren.cahlander@easymetahub.com
+If you find this template application useful, then I would appreciate a contribution to the development through PayPal to loren.cahlander@easymetahub.com